 But despite being known to exist, images of real click farms are rare.
 However, there have been a number of exposés of click farms of different types, as well as one well-known police raid.
 Here is the complete roundup.

 Three Chinese nationals were arrested in Thailand in 2017 for running a click farm operation.
 Thai police seized hundreds of cellphones and nearly 350,000 SIM cards.

-The click farm was used to inflate engagement on WeChat, a messaging app which is particularly popular in China.
-Despite the operation being shut down, it wasn’t because of the illegality of the click farm, but about the men’s immigration status, importing electronic goods without the proper permits and using unregistered SIM cards.
+The click farm was used to inflate engagement on WeChat, a messaging app that is particularly popular in China.
+Despite the operation being shut down, it wasn’t because of the illegality of the click farm, but about the men’s immigration status, importing electronic goods without the proper permits, and using unregistered SIM cards.

 2. India: social media farm in Delhi (2017)

 An investigation by France24 led journalists to Delhi where an Indian salesman explained on film how they could falsify business ratings on Facebook.
 This is part of a wider fake reviews industry that has an economic cost of $152 billion a year.

 The report featured images of the click farm workers, and explained how they could create fake profiles to make engagement seem more realistic.

 3. China: A team of clickers run out from a small office (2017)